Jerry Casale and Mark Mothersbaugh formed Devo when they were at Kent State University. Casale told Songfacts

 In 2003, this was used in a commercial for Swiffer wet mops.
 In the ad, a woman cleans the house with a Swiffer while doing robotic motions like Devo.
 When her daughter, who appears to be a junior-high Goth girl, sees her, she says, "I hope it's not genetic."

-Because of a bad publishing deal Devo made in 1978, they control only half the rights to their songs.
+Because of a bad publishing deal Devo made in 1978, they control only the publishing rights to their songs, not the performance rights to the actual recordings.
 When they allow their songs to be used in commercials, they insist on re-recording them so they can keep all the performance rights.
 In the Swiffer commercial, that is Mothersbaugh's vocal with lyrics written by Proctor & Gamble.

 This has also been used in ads for Gateway, Twix and Pringles.
 In the Gateway commercial, the chairman of the company is driving an 18-wheeler with the Gateway cow riding shotgun.
 The cow produces a CD labeled "Cow Mix," and when they listen to it, this comes on and the chairman and the cow sing along.
 That ad is one of Mothersbaugh's favorites.